Zinedine Zidane: I don’t want Gareth Bale to leave Real Madrid in January

 "Of course, we cannot have the same bond with everybody but I´ve never had any problem with Gareth, even after what happened during last summer when supposedly he was leaving.

-The Real Madrid boss was also relaxed over Bale's inclusion in the Wales squad for their upcoming European Qualifiers against Azerbaijan and Hungary later this month.
+The Real Madrid boss was also relaxed over Bale's inclusion in the Wales squad for their upcoming Euro 2020 qualifiers against Azerbaijan and Hungary later this month.

 It comes despite Bale not playing for Real Madrid since scoring in Wales' 1-1 draw with Croatia on October 13.